The consequences of plagiarism include legal issues, lost money, and a ruined reputation.

 1. Lowered Grade on Paper

-Plagiarism is common in academic writing, and the main consequence, if you get caught, is a lowered or failing grade on the paper or project.
+Accidental plagiarism is common in academic writing, and the main consequence, if you get caught, is a lowered or failing grade on the paper or project.
 Professors and colleges maintain high standards for avoiding plagiarism, and they will publish those standards in a handbook or guide to writing on papers.

 If you are found to copy work without proper citation, your professor can hand out a failing grade.
 This can happen even with unintentional plagiarism, which is why using a plagiarism checker is important.